 What other treatments help bone healing with a navicular stress fracture?

-Eoxogen or low pulsed ultrasound has shown potential in healing complex stress fractures.
+LIPUS, or low-pulsed ultrasound, has shown potential in healing complex stress fractures.
 It needs to be used every day for at least two months.
-Also, high-dose Vit D supplementation may help accelerate healing in people with low Vit D levels.
+Also, high-dose Vitamin D supplementation may help accelerate healing in people with low Vitamin D levels.

 Final word from Sportdoctorlondon about a navicular stress fracture

-Consider a navicualr stress fracture in a runner or athlete with medial ankle or mid-foot pain.
+Consider a navicular stress fracture in a runner or athlete with medial ankle or mid-foot pain.
 Early diagnosis means a better outlook and quicker recovery.

 Other related conditions: